 There was something about him.
-I have never been able to explain it to civilians, but you just know when you are talking to someone who served — it’s the secret handshake, the unspoken veteran password, something… different.
+I have never been able to explain it to civilians, but you know, when you are talking to someone who served — it’s the secret handshake, the unspoken veteran password, something… different.
 Sure enough, Coach retired after spending a significant amount of time in the sandbox with the 5th Group.
 After we all revealed our “military selves,” Coach and I wasted no time in ganging up on Allan because he is a Marine.
-Coach spent the rest of the day pointing us and other groups of people toward those who needed or wanted help.
-He identified concerns for those staying: “If you have a phone the gal in number 223 needs to call her mom”; “That guy over there in #318 is out of medicine”; “The family that lives here moved up there and I bet they are probably ready to go, but they have pets.”
+Coach spent the rest of the day pointing other groups of people and us toward those who needed or wanted help.
+He identified concerns for those staying: “If you have a phone, the gal in number 223 needs to call her mom”; “That guy over there in #318 is out of medicine”; “The family that lives here moved up there and I bet they are probably ready to go, but they have pets.”

-That night, we swam back in to check on a few elderly people and to bring Coach some freshly brewed coffee.
+That night, we swam back in to check on a few elderly people and bring Coach some freshly brewed coffee.
 I don’t think he’d slept in two days.
 Allan reminded him, “Coach – when you’re drinking that good coffee, remember it was made and delivered by a Marine.”
 He stayed until everyone in his section chose to leave.
 He walked out on his own.
 Luckily, we bumped into him late on Tuesday and were able to give him a lift to a shelter.
-Within minutes of arriving, he was helping others and some of our friends were already posting about “Coach” on Facebook.
+Within minutes of arriving, he was helping others, and some of our friends were already posting about “Coach” on Facebook.